pushkar100/notes-clean-code-architecture/3-functions.md

 }
 ```

-## 6. Functions should only be one level of abstraction
+## 7. Functions should only be one level of abstraction

 Each function should only have a single level of abstraction.

 **Solution:**

 Identify the different levels of abstraction and create functions that meet the requirements using the other clean coding techniques for functions listed above

+When you have more than one level of abstraction your function is usually doing too much.
+Splitting up functions leads to reusability and easier testing.

 ```javascript
 // Bad! tokenizer, Lexer, parser, .. all together